D'Addario (manufacturer): ProMark Drumsticks

 Herb Brochstein, a seasoned drummer in the music industry, operated a studio and retail shop in Houston, Texas in the 1950s.
 A passing salesman sold him six pairs of Japanese-made drumsticks that were of much better quality than domestic sticks.
 Brochstein recruited Tat Kosaka in Japan to help him locate the factory in which they were made, and in 1957, he founded ProMark to begin selling drumsticks in the United States.

 Initially, ProMark sticks were based on American-made models, which Brochstein sent to the factory with instructions on how he wanted them made.
 When Brochstein made his first visit to the factory, he was met with a startling revelation: that the factory was actually a house where two young guys used hand tools to shape each stick.
 The sticks made with hand tools were actually more consistent than the sticks being made in America in the late 1950s by the major drum companies.
 Ultimately, the hand-made quality is what led to the success of ProMark sticks.

 ProMark was the first company to introduce Japanese Shira-Kashi white oak into the American market and the only company to successfully market oak sticks in the US.

 D'Addario acquired ProMark in 2011, and in 2021, the company introduced the ProMark and ProMarkClassic brands.

 ProMark includes the rear-weighted, performance-driven Rebound and Finesse lines, in addition to ActiveGrip and FireGrain.

-ProMark Classic represents the feel, look, and straight-ahead performance of ProMark’s golden era, paying homage to Brochstein’s legacy.
-These sticks are front-weighted and power-focused Forward and Attack lines.

 Every ProMark stick undergoes a proprietary multi-stage weight and pitch sorting process called ProMatch, which assures consistency both from stick to stick and from pair to pair.

 Kiln-dried wooden dowels are sorted, separated, and batched together based on the model.
 Using precise methods, raw dowels are cut, shaped, lacquered, and treated, yielding fully-formed sticks.
 Finished sticks are matched by weight, adhering to the strictest possible tolerances.
 All sticks are matched according to their tuned pitch, averaging a difference of only 9 Hz within any model.